Considering an abortion

 What is abortion?

 The process to end a pregnancy is called an abortion.
-In WA, there are two types of abortion available in Western Australia: medical abortion (where medicines are used) and surgical abortion (when an operation is performed).
+There are two types of abortion available in Western Australia: medical abortion (where medicines are used) and surgical abortion (when an operation is performed).

-Note, the type of abortion chosen may be impacted by how many weeks pregnant you are and your individual circumstances.
+Note, the type of abortion available to you may be impacted by how many weeks pregnant you are and your individual circumstances.

 How do I access an abortion?